Wonka15/TestRepo/README.md

 - Click the **Issues** tab above to ask for help.
 - Or drop a message in our group chat.

+- ## 🎨 Art Folder Structure

+- Jason: place your art in `assets/art/jason/`
+- Kris: place your art in `assets/art/kris/`
+- Noah: place your art in `assets/art/noah/`

+This keeps everyone organized and makes it easy to find each person’s work!

 ---